SpellholdStudios/1pp/README.md

 - The original Icewind Dale (IWD) with either of its expansions, Heart of Winter (HoW) and Trials of the Luremaster (TotLM).
 - Icewind Dale II (IWD2).

-1pp is a <acronym title="Weimer Dialogue Utility">WeiDU</acronym> mod, and therefore should be compatible with all WeiDU mods.
+1pp is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 However, we cannot test every single one.
 If you encounter any bugs, please report them on the forum!

 BG2 and TOB players are also strongly recommended to download and install the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.</br>
 <div style="text-align:right"><a href="#top">Back to top</a></div>